 We are so excited to share this post today from Clara Harney.
-This was originally an Expository speech that Clara performed competitively at forensics tournaments, making her a consistent Finalist and in the top 10 of Expostory Speakers in California.
-We hope you enjoy Clara’s research as much as we enjoyed watching her speech! – The Deep Roots Team
+This was originally an Expository speech that Clara performed competitively at forensics tournaments, making her a consistent Finalist and in the top 10 of Expository Speakers in California.
+We hope you enjoy Clara’s research as much as we enjoyed watching her speech! – The Sho.resh Team

 A bright and cheerful sunflower…

 A humble pinecone from the forest floor, and Michelangelo’s masterpieces…